The Netherlands' .nl: 36.3 Million Hostnames, the Internet's First Country Code, and the Quiet Backbone of Everything

 The First Contraction: What AI Is Doing to Domain Demand

-After four decades of growth — from cwi.nl in 1986 to 6.35 million domains in mid-2023 — the .nl namespace is shrinking.
+After four decades of growth — from cwi.nl in 1986 to roughly 6.35 million registrations in mid-2023 — the .nl registry base is shrinking.
+(This is a registry-side trend, measured by SIDN's registration counts; it is independent of our observed-hostname total, which is a snapshot and not a time series.)

 Period Registrations Change